- Paddle sports equipment

 - Focusing on the position of the craft, paddle and your body, can help to improve your skill and efficiency.
 What are the most effective strokes to use?
 What is the best body position for efficient paddling?
 What different strokes can I use to accelerate, turn, adjust course and stop?

 - Safety and rescue.
 Everyone must take an active role in keeping themselves and the rest of the group safe.
 Am I close enough to the bank and others taking part?
 Do I have all of the correct safety equipment and do I know how to use it?
+You could book a visit from the RNLI to learn about water safety.

 - Other users.
 There can be lots of other craft, people and wildlife to keep an eye out for.
 Can I move safely out of the way of other craft?
 How do I avoid disturbing wildlife?
 What are the rules for steering clear of other people with water access?